htcondor/htcondor/docs/man-pages/condor_submit.rst

     An example using this extended syntax provides a path name to a required input file.
-Since the file can be placed in different locations on different machines, the file’s path name is given as an argument to the program.
+Since the file can be placed in different locations on different machines, the file's path name is given as an argument to the program.

     ::